TimotheeMathieu/adastop/README.md

 Comparator Saved
 ```
-The processed stop and we can plot the resulting decisions.
+The processed stops and we can plot the resulting decisions.

 ![](examples/plot_result.png)